 You might not bring your wedding gown after the event because you do not see any stains.
 Well, that’s the most common and dangerous mistake you can make to your wedding gown.
 Invisible stains are the most difficult to deal with.
 You can only notice these clear stains when the sugar caramelizes over time, leading to dark brown stains that even dry cleaning cannot remove.

-So, if you tend to forget about bringing your wedding gown to the professional cleaner, you are on your way to your honeymoon already.
+So, if you tend to forget about bringing your preserve wedding gowns to the professional cleaner, you are on your way to your honeymoon already.
 Take leverage on the laundry delivery service they offer.
 Do not ignore your wedding gown after the event.
 Time is of the essence.

 Airtight Preservation Box